junchen-deng/bioinformatics_workshop_2023/WorkshopP3.md

-# Workshop P3 (27th May 2021).
+# Workshop P3 (5th April 2024).
 Working with files!

 ### P3.1.
 Homework --- how did you do?
 "write a script that would compute basic statistics for a user-provided sequence: length, count of Ns, and GC%."